SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 ### Device deletion

-During LWM2M device registration also the tenant route information is stored in the cluster tenant.
+During LWM2M device registration the tenant route information is also stored in the cluster tenant.
-In order to remove the device, besides deleting the device from the [Device Management > All Devices](/users-guide/device-management/#viewing-devices) list also a connector operation needs to be executed to remove tenant route information from the cluster tenant.
-See LWM2M connector device's [cleanup cluster tenant objects for endpoint](#lwm2m-cleanup-cluster-tenant-objects-for-endpoint-connector-operation) section for more information.
+In order to remove the device, besides deleting the device from the list in [Device Management > All Devices](/users-guide/device-management/#viewing-devices) in the *User Guide*, a connector operation also needs to be executed to remove tenant route information from the cluster tenant.
+See [cleanup cluster tenant objects for endpoint](#lwm2m-cleanup-cluster-tenant-objects-for-endpoint-connector-operation) for more information.